Variable rate loans could give you flexibility to help pay off your debt faster — but with the risk of higher costs down the road.

 Variable rate personal loans tend to come with lower starting APRs than their fixed rate counterparts.
 As its name suggests, the rate can vary — or change — throughout the term of the loan.
 Read our guide to learn more about how these loans work, what the benefits are and what you’ll want to watch for before you take one out.

-Borrow up to $100,000 with the choice between a fixed or variable interest rate.
-No hidden fees.
+SoFi offer you the chance to borrow up to $100,000 with the choice between a fixed or variable interest rate.

 How does a variable rate loan work?